pegorf/tago-board-atmel-atwinc1500/README.md

 * config_wifi.token = "Your Token";
 * config_wifi.connType = CONNECTION_HTTP;		//Note [1]

 > Note [1]: For a secure connection, use CONNECTION_HTTPS instead.
-For HTTPS , you will need to install the Tago certificate on your board (more information here).
+For HTTPS , you will need to install the Tago certificate on your board.

 With the fields set just call the method to start communication with the service.